 School Sports Safety

-Back to school is here, and in some places that means kids are going to be playing sports.
-Some programs may have already started!
+Back to school has been a unique, unprecedented experience this year, one that can vary widely from district to district.
+School sports may have been delayed in many places, but it's likely that where you are they've started again!
 So whether that means football, soccer, field hockey, or any number of other sports, make sure your child is prepared for the physical demands of athletics.
 Here are some tips to ensure that this season is safe for everyone.

 Play and Train Properly